-The Near East/South Asia region remains host to more than twelve million refugees, primarily Afghans, Bhutanese, Iranians, Iraqis, Palestinians, Sri Lankans, Tibetans, and Syrians.
+The Near East/South Asia region remains host to more than 12 million refugees, primarily Palestinians, Syrians, Afghans, Iraqis, Somalis, Burmese, Bhutanese, Sri Lankans, and Tibetans.
+Countries hosting the largest populations of refugees are Turkey, Pakistan, Lebanon, Iran, and Jordan.
 Few countries in the region are party to the 1951 Convention relating to the Status of Refugees and/or its 1967 Protocol.
 Nonetheless, many host governments tolerate the presence of refugees within their borders.

-UNHCR, ICRC, IOM, WFP, UNRWA, and other humanitarian organizations work with refugees in the region.
+UNHCR, UNRWA, ICRC, IOM, WFP, UNICEF, and other humanitarian organizations work with refugees in the region.
 Some countries have provided long-term protection and/or asylum, mainly to Tibetans, Bhutanese, Sri Lankans, Palestinians, Afghans, Iraqis, Somalis, Syrians, and a handful of other nationalities.
 Refugees identified by UNHCR for third-country resettlement include Iraqis in Jordan, Syria, Turkey, Lebanon, Egypt, Yemen, and the Gulf States; Bhutanese in Nepal; Afghans in Pakistan, Iran, Turkey, Syria, and India; and Iranians in Turkey.
-In 2014, UNHCR also began to refer several thousand vulnerable Syrian refugees residing in Turkey, Lebanon, Jordan, Iraq, and Egypt to a number of resettlement countries.

-As of February 20, 2015, more than 189,000 Iraqi refugees were registered with UNHCR in the region.
-There is no internationally agreed-upon number of Iraqi refugees and IDPs due to the fact that not all are registered with UNHCR and they are dispersed throughout the region.
-Prior to the current conflict, UNHCR reported that approximately 950,000 Iraqis remained internally displaced by sectarian violence following the Samarra Mosque bombing of February 2006.
-IOM reports that over three million Iraqis have been displaced since January 2014 by violence in Iraq.
-As of February 2015, there are nearly 250,000 Syrian refugees in Iraq, as well as approximately 36,000 refugees and 6,500 asylum seekers of other origins (including Palestinians and Iranian Kurds).
-The U.S. government is providing humanitarian assistance to internally displaced Iraqis and refugees from Iraq across the region through support to international and non-governmental organizations.
-U.S. funding seeks to ensure conflictaffected Iragis receive shelter, water, sanitation, health care, protection, and education.
-Since the start of Fiscal Year 2014, the U.S. has provided nearly \$478 million in essential humanitarian assistance.
+As of December 31, 2015, nearly 222,000 Iraqi refugees were registered with UNHCR in the region.
+IOM reports that more than 3.4 million Iraqis have been displaced since January 2014 by violence in Iraq.
+As of March 2016, there are nearly 250,000 Syrian refugees in Iraq, as well as approximately 30,000 refugees and asylum seekers of other origins (including Palestinians and Iranian Kurds).
+The U.S. government is providing humanitarian assistance to internally displaced Iraqis and refugees from Iraq throughout the region through support to international and non-governmental organizations.
+U.S. funding seeks to ensure conflict-affected Iraqis receive shelter, water, sanitation, health care, protection, and education.
+Since the start of Fiscal Year 2014, the United States has provided nearly \$915 million in essential humanitarian assistance.

 Intense fighting in Syria has caused massive displacement, both internally and to countries in the region.
-Inside Syria, more than 12.2 million Syrians require humanitarian assistance, 7.6 million are internally displaced and 5.6 million children are in need.
-Nearly five million Syrians are living in areas that are difficult to reach.
-Some 440,000 people, and perhaps many more, remain besieged predominantly by the regime and the terrorist group Islamic State of Iraq and the Levant.
-The regime has long besieged nearly 170,000 civilians in the Damascus suburbs, consistently barring aid agencies from reaching them, including in the Yarmouk neighborhood, which has been besieged for two years.
-Outside of Syria, neighboring countries are hosting nearly four million refugees.
+Inside Syria, 13.5 million Syrians require humanitarian assistance, and 6.5 million are internally displaced.
+Nearly 4.6 million Syrians are living in areas that are besieged or difficult to reach.
+Some 440,000 people, and perhaps many more, remain vulnerable due to continued combat between and among Syrian regime forces and allies of the Syrian government and various anti-regime armed groups, such as the Islamic State of Iraq and the Levant.
+Outside of Syria, neighboring countries are hosting 4.8 million refugees.
 Hospitals are filled to capacity, schools are running double shifts, the availability of water has decreased, and housing rents are rising in communities hosting Syrians.
-The crisis has pushed the number of Lebanese living in poverty to 170,000, rising by nearly two-thirds since 2011.
-Meanwhile, Turkey has spent over \$6 billion to support refugees, through construction and services in high quality camps and other support to non-camp communities.
+The crisis in Syria and its spillover effects have pushed the number of Lebanese living below the extreme poverty line (\$2.40 per day) to 404,000.
+The number of poor Lebanese and refugees in Lebanon has risen by an estimated 110 percent since 2011.
+Meanwhile, Turkey has spent approximately \$10 billion to support refugees, through construction and services in high-quality camps and other support to non-camp communities.
+Jordan is also making significant outlays and will require \$8 billion between 2016 and 2018 to meet refugee needs and strengthen Jordanian communities.

 The U.S. government is providing humanitarian assistance to internally displaced Syrians and refugees from Syria across the region through support to international organizations, such as UNHCR, UNICEF, UNRWA, UNFPA, IOM, ICRC, and WFP, as well as through non-governmental organizations, which are providing critical assistance in virtually all sectors, including water and sanitation, shelter, education and medical care.
-As of July 6, 2015 the U.S. government, the single largest global donor, had provided over \$4 billion in critical humanitarian assistance since the start of the Syria crisis.
+The U.S. government, the single largest global donor, had provided nearly \$5.6 billion in critical humanitarian assistance since the start of the Syria crisis.